HeavenlyGyoza/HeavenlyGyoza/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Just a learning developer tinkering around trying to break less stuff with each new attempt.<br>
+Just a learning developer with a passion for open-source tinkering around trying to break less stuff with each new attempt.<br>